General Entry Info:

 Can I enter as a walker?

 Walkers are welcome to enter in all three event distances; Full Marathon, Half Marathon and 10KM.
 Please ensure walkers start at the back behind the runners and keep to the left at all times.
-Unfortunately, due to strict cut off times a walker category does not exist for the 'NEW First Half' Half Marathon.

 Do you have a training schedule?